artis-mcrt/artis/artisoptions_doc.md

 // if DETAILED_BF_ESTIMATORS_ON, then use BF estimators at the following timestep and later constexpr int DETAILED_BF_ESTIMATORS_USEFROMTIMESTEP;

-// dynamically calculate photoionization rates for the current radiation field
+// interpolate values from a lookup table for a blackbody radiation field
-// instead of interpolating values from a lookup table for a blackbody radiation field constexpr bool USE_LUT_PHOTOION;
+// instead of dynamically integrating photoionization rates for the exact radiation field constexpr bool USE_LUT_PHOTOION;

-// as above for bound-free heating constexpr bool NO_LUT_BFHEATING;
+// as above for bound-free heating constexpr bool USE_LUT_BFHEATING;

 // if SEPARATE_STIMRECOMB is false, then stimulated recombination is treated as negative photoionisation
 #define SEPARATE_STIMRECOMB false